isralduke/thatbook/18-job.md

 > as he goes back and forth
 > in the vault of heaven.’
 > <a name="22:15">22:15</a> Will you keep to the old path
-> that evil men have walked—
+> that evil men have walked —
 > <a name="22:16">22:16</a> men who were carried off before their time,
 > when the flood was poured out
 > on their foundations?
 > <a name="22:17">22:17</a> They were saying to God, ‘Turn away from us,’
 > and ‘What can the Almighty do to us?’
 > <a name="22:18">22:18</a> But it was he who filled their houses
-> with good things—
+> with good things —
 > yet the counsel of the wicked
 > was far from me.
 > <a name="22:19">22:19</a> The righteous see their destruction and rejoice;